topseed/topseed-turbo/old/README.md

 ### `locationHeader`

-A field name to lookup among the headers from the HTTP response to alert smoothState.js of any redirected URL.
+A field name to lookup among the headers from the HTTP reSPonse to alert smoothState.js of any redirected URL.

 smoothState.js makes AJAX requests using `XMLHttpRequest`, which silently follows redirects.
-This transparence prevents smoothState.js from knowing if a request resulted in a redirection.
+This tranSParence prevents smoothState.js from knowing if a request resulted in a redirection.

-For example, when you visit `/about` and the server redirects you to `/about/company`, smoothState.js is only ever informed of a successful response from `/about`.
-The `locationHeader` option gives smoothState.js a HTTP response header to consult and replace the browser's history entry with the _real_ URI.
+For example, when you visit `/about` and the server redirects you to `/about/company`, smoothState.js is only ever informed of a successful reSPonse from `/about`.
+The `locationHeader` option gives smoothState.js a HTTP reSPonse header to consult and replace the browser's history entry with the _real_ URI.

 ```js
 $('#main').smoothState({ locationHeader: 'X-SmoothState-Location' });